 Developers, check out Enjin’s Unity SDK announcement!

 They can also attach transaction fees — any number — to certain items.
 That way whenever an item changes hands outside of the game, the developer still gets paid! 🙌

 This is a great tool for small publishers who are crowdfunding their projects, and blockchain ensures that supporters still own their items even if the game they supported goes bust.

-Got questions?
+Got even more unanswered questions?
 Head to our community group and ask away!